lllucius/skilltest/README.rst

 With a little cooperation between your skill and *skilltest*, unit testing is possible.
 You may use whatever unit testing framework or custom script you like as long as it's executable as a shell command and can takes it's input from stdin.

-In addition, you can save the event and skill response JSON similar to the output from Amazon's skill simulator.
-The difference is that the event and response are a result of voice interaction with your skill and that can produce different results than the skill simulator.
+In addition, you can save the **event** and **response** from your skill in a way that's similar to the output from Amazon's skill simulator.
+The difference is that this **event** and **response** JSON are a result of voice interaction with your skill and that can produce different results than the skill simulator.

-To utilize this feature, you must add a small bit of code to your skill and set up an SQS queue in AWS where your skill will write the event and response JSON.
+To utilize this feature, you must add a small bit of code to your skill and set up an SQS queue in AWS where your skill will write the **event** and **response** JSON.

-After invoking your skill via AVS, *skilltest* will then retrieve the message from the SQS queue, invoke the unit test command you've specified, and pass it the event/response JSON (with other info) via stdin.
+After invoking your skill via AVS, *skilltest* will then retrieve the message from the SQS queue and pass it (along with other info) via stdin to the unit test command you've specified.

 The info provided is in JSON format and includes: